-Cowal is in the west of the park includes remote areas of high hills; the sheltered sea lochs of Loch Long and Loch Goil and the woodlands and forests of Argyll Forest Park.
+Cowal is in the west of the Park includes remote areas of high hills; the sea lochs of Loch Long, Loch Goil and Loch Eck and the woodlands and forests of Argyll Forest Park.

-If you travel around the coast to Ardentinny look out for porpoises or sea birds like guillemots and gannets, or go rock pooling to look for crabs and sea anemones.
-Download a copy of our leaflet ‘Sea Life in Cowal’ to discover more about the marine wildlife you may encounter.
+If you travel around the coast to Ardentinny look out for porpoises, seals or sea birds like guillemots and gannets, or go rock pooling to look for crabs and sea anemones.

 Stop at Puck’s Glen to discover a magical forest with its moist shady undergrowth of ferns and mosses.
 Also part of the Argyll Forest Park, Glenbranter is near the north end of Loch Eck.
 With its network of way-marked trails, you can stroll through majestic oak woodlands or cycle through conifer plantations.
 Wildlife is abundant.
 Look for crossbills high in the pine trees and red squirrels may be seen if you spend time, especially early in the morning or evening.

 Further north, in the hills around Arrochar, you may be lucky enough to spot a golden eagle soaring high over the mountain tops.
 Red deer may also be seen on the hillsides.